 A manager made a comment that upset the team.
 A supervisor is accused of playing favorites in a way that looks discriminatory.
 A senior employee is creating a hostile dynamic and everyone knows it but no one has addressed it formally.

-These situations require someone who knows what they are doing.
+These situations require someone who knows what they're doing.
 Informal resolution sometimes works.
 Often, it creates a record of inaction that comes back badly in a later complaint or lawsuit.
 When you find yourself asking "what do I do here" about an employee relations situation, that is the sign you need someone in the room who has answered that question before.

-4. You're About to Hire Significantly
+4. You're about to hire significantly

 Rapid hiring is one of the highest-risk periods in a company's HR lifecycle.
 Every new hire is a potential exposure point — in the hiring process itself, in onboarding, in management, in the culture that forms when many people join quickly.
 Without HR infrastructure in place before a hiring surge, organizations routinely make mistakes in job descriptions, interview questions, offer terms, classification, and documentation that are hard to clean up later.

-5. You've Had a Complaint — Any Complaint
+5. You've had a complaint — any complaint

 Not just a formal EEOC charge.
 Any complaint.
 An employee who raised a concern about a manager's behavior.
 A team member who said they felt discriminated against.
 A resignation letter that mentioned "hostile" or "toxic" or "unfair."